 The patent describes, for example, how they might take information about people’s activities on the Web, such as the search term popularity behind the Yahoo Buzz Index, and create a system that could predict the financial success of movies.
 From the patent filing:

-It may be noted that the actual box office collection during that weekend for Wall-e was $63 Million dollars, thus indicating the accuracy of the methodology.
+It may be noted that the actual box office collection during that weekend for Wall-e was $63 Million, thus indicating the accuracy of the methodology.

 The patent filing is: